-The ReadBlock function is used to read 64 contiguous bytes from Flash-a block.
+The ReadBlock function is used to read 64 contiguous bytes from Flash - a block.

 The first thing this function does is to check the protection bits and determine if the desired BLOCKID is readable.
-If read protection is turned on, the ReadBlock function will exit, setting the accumulator and KEY2 back to 00h.
-KEY1 will have a value of 01h, indicating a read failure.
-If read protection is not enabled, the function will read 64 bytes from the Flash using a ROMX instruction and store the results in SRAM using an MVI instruction.
-The first of the 64 bytes will be stored in SRAM at the address indicated by the value of the POINTER parameter.
-When the ReadBlock completes successfully, the accumulator, KEY1, and KEY2 will all have a value of 00h.
+If read protection is turned on, the ReadBlock function exits, setting the accumulator and KEY2 back to 00h.
+KEY1 has a value of 01h, indicating a read failure.
+If read protection is not enabled, the function reads 64 bytes from the Flash using a ROMX instruction and store the results in SRAM using an MVI instruction.
+The first of the 64 bytes is stored in SRAM at the address indicated by the value of the POINTER parameter.
+When the ReadBlock completes successfully, the accumulator, KEY1, and KEY2 all have a value of 00h.

-Table 26.
+Table 24.
 ReadBlock Parameters